akulakov/roguelike_tutorial/README.md

 Roguelike tutorial

-This tutorial is to some degree based on tutorial-tcodlib, it has the same functionality at the end of that tutorial and the goal is to push it further.
+This tutorial is to some degree based on the excellent tcod-tutorial (TStand90), it has the same functionality at the end of that tutorial and the goal is to push it further.

 Some notable differences: